 Uponor PEX tubing conforms to the following listings.
 Be sure to visit the listing agency’s website for complete details.

 - PPI TR-4

 - NBC of Canada

 Yes.
 Uponor PEX has undergone decades of rigorous testing.
-In 1973, Uponor (then Wirsbo), submitted PEX piping samples to an independent laboratory.
+In 1973, Uponor (then Wirsbo), submitted PEX tubing samples to an independent laboratory.
 For three decades, these samples underwent continuous hydrostatic tests at extreme temperatures and pressures — up to 203°F and 239 psi.
 When the 30-year life cycle tests were concluded, not a single piece of Uponor PEX had experienced any breakdown or failure.

 Uponor products and tools are sold through our distributor partners.
 You must be a professional contractor to install Uponor products and systems.
 To help get you started, visit our Find a Rep page to find the local Uponor manufacturer’s rep in your area.